-The value of our commercial mortgage loans and our ability to sell such loans, if necessary, are impacted by market conditions that affect the properties that are collateral for our loans.
-In addition, market conditions affect the value of our REO.
+The value of our commercial mortgage loans and our ability to sell such loans, if necessary, are impacted by market conditions that affect the properties that are the primary collateral for our loans.
 Property values and operating income from the properties may be affected adversely by a number of factors, including, but not limited to:

-- National, regional and local economic conditions; - Significant rises in gasoline prices within a short period of time if there is a concurrent decrease in business and leisure travel: - Local real estate conditions (including an oversupply of commercial real estate); - Natural disasters, including hurricanes and earthquakes, acts of war and/or terrorism and other events that may cause performance declines and/or losses to the owners and operators of the real estate securing our loans; - Changes or continued weakness in the demand for limited service hospitality properties; - Construction quality, construction cost, age and design; - Demographic factors; - Uninsured losses; - Environmental, zoning and other governmental laws and regulations; - Increases in operating expenses (such as energy costs) for the owners of the property; and - Limitations in the availability and cost of leverage.
+- national, regional and local economic conditions; - significant rises in gasoline prices within a short period of time if there is a concurrent decrease in business and leisure travel; - local real estate conditions (including an oversupply of commercial real estate); - natural disasters, including hurricanes and earthquakes, acts of war and/or terrorism and other events that may cause performance declines and/or losses to the owners and operators of the real estate securing our loans; - changes or continued weakness in the demand for limited service hospitality properties; - construction quality, construction cost, age and design; - · demographic factors; - amount and timing of required property improvements by franchisors; - · uninsured losses; - environmental, zoning and other governmental laws and regulations; - increases in operating expenses (such as energy costs) for the owners of the property; and - limitations in the availability and cost of leverage.